adampmoss/adampmoss.github.io/_posts/2016-03-15-solid-design-principle.markdown

 This principle states that high level modules should not depend on low level modules.
 High level modules should never change and should be decoupled (seperated) from low level modules that could be changed on a daily basis.

-The introduction of dependency injection in Magento 2 has made this principle easier to adhere to, as it is now clear which classes and clients are dependent on who.
+The introduction of dependency injection in Magento 2 has made this principle easier to adhere to, as it is now clear which classes and clients are dependent on each other.

 Take the example below which shows a rather limited example of higher level code being dependent on lower level code: